Rokr0k/multiprocessing/README.md

     // pass;
 }
 ```
-> You can draw above or below the original graphics, or just totally another game.
+> You can draw above or below the original graphics, or even make totally another game.

 For performance, notes that would probably not seen based on original graphics are not rendered.
 If you want to render them, modify following variable.
 ```js